Guidance Note: Credit and Recognition of Prior Learning

-A provider will need to demonstrate that students have access to information about the provider’s policies and practices and what students need to do to seek credit, including credit through RPL, and any critical deadlines.
-It will also be necessary to demonstrate that:
+A provider will need to provide students with access to information about the provider’s policies and practices and what students need to do to seek credit, including credit through RPL, and any critical deadlines.
+It will also be necessary to ensure that:

 - RPL and credit processes and practices are actually implemented in accordance with policies

 - students receive timely formal written notice of RPL assessments

 - decisions concerning the award of credit are recorded correctly as part of a student’s individual record

 - decisions made on the award of credit and RPL are consistent.

 TEQSA will also need to be satisfied in relation to the requirements of Standard 1.2.2, i.e. that students are not disadvantaged by an award of credit and that the award of credit does not degrade either the course of study or the qualification awarded, whether for an individual student or overall.
 In so doing, a provider will need to ensure that decisions in relation to the award of credit, whether for development of institutional policy and processes, creating standing arrangements for credit transfer or in making individual assessments, are informed by competent academic judgements and processes that are consistent with the level of study and learning outcomes involved.

 Further, a provider will also need to ensure that the award of credit maintains the integrity and level of the course of study, including being consistent with the requirements of the AQF for that level of study.
 In particular, TEQSA will not accept the undue award of credit for material from lower AQF levels or material that was not credibly assessed as being at or approaching the level of the course award.
 TEQSA will expect this to be precluded by both policy and practice.
 Another way of looking at the same issue is to ensure that students undertake sufficient study at the higher levels to attain the Learning Outcomes of the higher award by the conclusion of the course.